sboesebeck/morphium/Morphium Documentation.md

 ### Answering messages

 _Morphium_ is able to answer any message for you.
-Your listener implementation only needs to return an instance of the `Msg`-Class(fn).
+Your listener implementation only needs to return an instance of the `Msg`-Class.
 This will then be sent back to the sender as an answer.

 When sending a message, you also may wait for the incoming answer.
 The Messaging class offers a method for that purpose: